isomerpages/aic-mentalhealth/_get-started/Types of Mental Health Support.md

 <div class="isomer-card-title">Specialist Services*</div>
 <div class="isomer-card-description">For individuals with more intensive mental health concerns, treatments
-like psychiatric medicine, rehabilitation, or emergency services might be recommended. *Parental consent is required for these services if you’re 18 or younger.*</div>
+like psychiatric medicine, rehabilitation, or emergency services might be recommended. &lt;i&gt;Parental consent is required for these services if you’re 18 or younger.&lt;/i&gt;</div>
 </div>
 </div>
 </div>